Burton Watson

 Burton Dewitt Watson (June 13, 1925 – April 1, 2017) was an American sinologist, translator, and writer known for his English translations of Chinese and Japanese literature.
-Watson's translations received many awards, including the Gold Medal Award of the Translation Center at Columbia University in 1979, the PEN Translation Prize in 1982 for his translation with Hiroaki Sato of From the Country of Eight Islands: An Anthology of Japanese Poetry, and again in 1995 for Selected Poems of Su Tung-p'o.
+Watson's translations received many awards, including the Gold Medal Award of the Translation Center at Columbia University in 1979, the PEN Translation Prize in 1982 for his translation with Hiroaki Sato of From the Country of Eight Islands: An Anthology of Japanese Poetry, and again in 1995 for his translation of Selected Poems of Su Tung-p'o.
 In 2015, at age 88, Watson was awarded the PEN/Ralph Manheim Medal for Translation for his long and prolific translation career.

 Life and career

-Burton Watson was born on June 13, 1925, in New Rochelle, New York, where his father was a hotel manager.
-In 1943, at age 17, Watson dropped out of high school to join the U.S. Navy, and was stationed on repair vessels in the South Pacific during the final years of the Pacific Theatre of World War II.
+Watson was born on June 13, 1925, in New Rochelle, New York, where his father was a hotel manager.
+In 1943, at age 17, Watson dropped out of high school to join the U.S. Navy.
+He was stationed on repair vessels in the South Pacific during the final years of World War II.
 His ship was in the Marshall Islands when the war ended in August 1945, and on September 20, 1945 it sailed to Japan to anchor at the Yokosuka Naval Base, where Watson had his first direct experiences with Japan and East Asia.
 As he recounts in Rainbow World, on his first shore leave, he and his shipmates encountered a stone in Tokyo with musical notation on it; they sang the melody, as best they could.
 Some months later, Watson realized that he had been in Hibiya Park and that the song was "Kimigayo".

 Watson left Japan in February 1946, was discharged from the Navy, and was accepted into Columbia University on the G.I.
 Bill, where he majored in Chinese.
 His main Chinese teachers were the American Sinologist L. Carrington Goodrich and the Chinese scholar Wang Chi-chen.
 At that time, most of the Chinese curriculum focused on learning to read Chinese characters and Chinese literature, as it was assumed that any "serious students" could later learn to actually speak Chinese by going to China.
 He also took one year of Japanese.
 Watson spent five years studying at Columbia, earning a B.A. in 1949 and an M.A. in 1951.